Main navigation | Main content

 The Probe Users Listserver is a moderated e-mail-based forum, giving electron microprobe users, technicians, and lab managers a way to distribute questions, comments, and news to a list of subscribed individuals.
 The listserver is focused on JEOL instruments, but general issues regarding microprobes are welcome.
 We discuss issues relevant to electron microprobe analysis (or electron probe microanalysis, if you prefer) in general and/or JEOL instruments in particular.
 Whether you use a classic JEOL JXA-733, one of the new field-emission 8500s, or anything in-between, this list is for you!
 The topics that fit these categories are broad, from electron physics and correction routines to computer hardware and vacuum grease.
 This is not an official JEOL listserver.
 See more below.

-This is a moderated listserver, meaning that all subscribers are approved by the moderator and all posts are approved by the lab manager.
-Moderation is intented to eliminate or reduce spam and other junk mail from being sent to subscribers.
+This is a moderated listserver, meaning that all subscribers are approved by the moderator.
+Only posts from approved email adresses can pass.
+This is intented to eliminate or reduce spam and other junk mail from being sent to subscribers.
 The moderator does not fact-check posts or censor relevant discussions.
 Off-topic posts or posts that violate the listserver rules will be blocked.
 See more below.

 Vendors and manufacturers are welcome on the list, but unsolicited commercial advertising messages are prohibited.
-When relevant to a discussion, commercial products can mentioned and discussed, but financial interests must be disclosed.
+When relevant to a discussion, commercial products can be mentioned and discussed, but financial interests must be disclosed.
 Announcements of educational short courses are permitted on a limited basis.
+Listings of open positions are welcome.
 See more below.

 It is free to subscribe to the list, and it is always free to participate.
 This free service is sponsored by the University of Minnesota and the Electron Microprobe Laboratory.
 In compliance with US Public Law 108-187 (CANSPAM Act), only subscribers receive posts to the listserver via e-mail.
 Non-subscribers are allowed to browse the archives.
 Membership is a privilege, not a right, and an be revoked for violations of the listserver rules.
 See more below.

 To subscribe, e-mail the message "SUBSCRIBE PROBEUSERS Your Name" to the address: listserv (at) lists.umn.edu.
 You will receive an e-mail with instructions to confirm your subscription.
 The listserver moderator will review and approve/deny your request.
-E-mail the moderator (Ellery Frahm) with any problems.
+E-mail the moderator (Anette von der Handt) with any problems.

-To unsubscribe, e-mail the message "SIGNOFF PROBEUSERS" to the address: listserv (at)t lists.umn.edu.
+To unsubscribe, e-mail the message "SIGNOFF PROBEUSERS" to the address: listserv (at) lists.umn.edu.

 Basic rules and responsibilities of the Probe User listserver are: